ZMizgalski/Library-Example-Java/README.md

 * [License](#license)

 ## General Information
-- This project is a modified version of library back-end and was made to get my internship in [Andea](https://www.andea.com/).
+- This project was made to get my internship in [Andea](https://www.andea.com/).
 My task was to create a library orders and readers.
 I upgraded it a little bit because I added an admin panel when you can add your content dynamically.

 ## Technologies Used
 - JWT tokens